Nico-becode/cookie-clicker-team/README.md

 # Sushi-Clicker

 The goal here was to code a clicker game in order to:
-* Learn how to work in team
+* Learn how to work with a team.
-* Use our new JavaScript's skills
+* Use our new JavaScript's skills.

 ## Team members